Haiti Outreach Newsletter

 Greetings from Sister Denise psst

-Letter from Sister Denise, July 2017
+Letter from Sister Denise

 SisterDeniseFirst of all, we thank you very much for all you have done to support the Little Sisters ministries in Haiti.
 It is a great pleasure for me to greet you from Haiti.
 We always think of your faith community with fondness and pray in thanksgiving for your generous spirit.